OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 -  ``migrate --live``: The Virtual Machine is transferred between Hosts with no noticeable downtime.
 This action requires a :ref:`shared file system storage <sm>`.
 -  ``migrate``: The VM gets stopped and resumed in the target host.

 Note: By default, the above operations do not check the target host capacity.
-You can use the -e (–enforce) option to be sure that the host capacity is not overcommitted.
+You can use the -e (-enforce) option to be sure that the host capacity is not overcommitted.

 **Troubleshooting:**